khalilholberton/AirBnB_clone/README.md

 a console / command interpreter.
 - Store and persist objects to a file (JSON file)
-The first piece is to manipulate a powerful storage system,this storage engine will give us an abstraction between “My object” and
+The first piece is to manipulate a powerful storage system, this storage engine will give us an abstraction between “My object” and
 “How they are stored and persisted”, this abstraction will also allow you to